Skip to content

 What is the best mind mapping software in 2026?

-Based on our analysis of features, user reviews, and overall value, Obsidian ranks as the #1 mind mapping tool in 2026 with a score of 90/100.
+Based on our analysis of features, user reviews, and overall value, Obsidian ranks as the #1 mind mapping tool in 2026.
 Other top-rated options include Whimsical and Lucidchart.

 Are there free mind mapping tools available?